 |Lisa Jackson -

-Jackson helped the Tigers to four NCAA tournament appearances during her time in Baton Rouge and also played a major role in the program's recruiting efforts.
+At LSU, Jackson helped the Tigers to four NCAA tournament appearances during her time in Baton Rouge and also played a major role in the program's recruiting efforts.
 She was recognized in 2007 as the ITA Southwest Region Assistant Coach of the Year.

 A native of Johannesburg, South Africa, Jackson will replace former UAB head coach Krissy Hall, who returned home to Spartanburg, S.C., to become the head women's tennis coach at Wofford in May.